AutoParam3DMax/kitchen_cabinet_iLogic/README.md

+Version 1 – Parametric Model Automation in Autodesk Inventor

 This project demonstrates how to build a fully parametric 3D model in Autodesk Inventor and control it using iLogic rules and a custom parameter form.
-The workflow is based on the instructional video included in this repository.
+The project represents step 1 in the approach to full parameterization of the drawer model.

 🚀 Features

-✅ Fully parameter-driven 3D model
+✅ Parameter-driven 3D model

 ✅ Custom form for editing key dimensions